Amman: Rabbath Amman

 In the 13th century BC, Amman was the capital of the Ammonite Kingdom, and became known as "Rabat Amman".
 Rabat Amman provided several natural resources to the region, including sandstone and limestone, along with a productive agricultural sector that made it a vital location along the King's Highway, the ancient trade route connecting Egypt with Mesopotamia, Syria and Anatolia.
 As with the Edomites and Moabites, trade along this route gave the Ammonites considerable revenue.
 Milcom is named in the Hebrew Bible as the national god of Rabat Amman.
 Another ancient deity, Moloch, usually associated with the use of children as offerings, is also mentioned in the Bible as a god of the Ammonites, but this is probably a mistake for Milcom.
 However, excavations by archeologists near Amman Civil Airport uncovered a temple, which included an altar containing many human bone fragments.
 The bones showed evidence of burning, which led to the assumption that the altar functioned as a pyre and used for human sacrifice.

+Fortifications of Amman's Jabal Al-Qalaa, which overlooks Wadi Amman.